javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 window.alert("Hello");
 ```

-In a browser, global variables declared with `var` become the property of the global object:
+In a browser, global functions and variables declared with `var` become the property of the global object:

 ```js run untrusted refresh
 var gVar = 5;